-There have been no changes to the comprehensive plan between the 2020-2021 and 2021-2022 Fiscal Years.
+This year's comprehensive plan has not incurred any changes but rather expanded services for our Valley Oak Youth Academy reentry and supervision program, which is our secure track youth program.
 Through a best practice approach, Probation continues to use a validated risk-needs assessment to drive individualized case planning.
-We provide a vast array of evidence based services as detailed in this plan to the highest-risk, highest-need population.
-There is a continued decline in the population of youth served which leads us to believe the continued work and programmatic options we have are providing the much needed services to these high-risk, high-need youth.
-As we continue year to year, we reevaluate our programs ensuring they are meeting the needs of the youth.
-We are working toward creating a data dashboard to assist us in this effort.
+A vast array of evidence based services as detailed in this plan are provided to the highest-risk, highest-need population.
+There is a continued decline in the population of youth served which leads us to believe the continued work and programmatic options provide the much needed services to these high-risk, high-need youth.
+We reevaluate our programs on a yearly basis to ensure they are meeting the needs of the youth.

 The plan continues to allow for cross system collaboration, family inclusion, targeted treatment interventions and extensive re-entry options for youth returning from Placement and youth released from locked facilities.
-This year we reached out to our Juvenile Justice Commission and the Delinquency Prevention Commission, as well as Community Based Organizations, to ask for feedback on the plan.
-In the upcoming year, we would like to further this collaboration and community engagement by holding public meetings once or twice throughout the year.